 This, unless the manufacturer already has a fixed idea of how best to implement native IoT security measures, then calls for a solution in the form of third-party IoT security specialists (such as AWS IoT.)

 In view of this, design engineers are therefore faced with a double-edged sword, the said ‘build versus buy’ dilemma.
 They can save time and money by ensuring security measures in-house but put their company’s reputation on the line in the (likely, or even inevitable) event of a breach, or, they can outsource their vulnerability protection demands, but know that their prospective IoT device could require up to 6 to 12 months longer to manufacture and, of course, cost a lot more money.

 Whichever action is taken, there again remains no guarantee that the IoT device you’re designing could ever be fully impenetrable and, all the while, further questions of occupational liability persist, even after the ‘build or buy’ dilemma has been settled.

-Consider the diffusion of responsibility that may arise from the UK government’s ‘Code of Practice for IoT security’ (updated late last year.)
-Given the complexity of the IoT, this is understandably a self-proclaimed “outcome-focused, rather than prescriptive” set of guidelines; but perhaps the rate of IoT device growth and the unanswered questions over manufacturers’ duty of care calls for more categorical approaches to modern security demands.
+Consider the diffusion of responsibility that may arise from the UK government’s ‘Code of Practice for Consumer IoT Security’ (among other regulatory precautions).
+Given the complexity of the IoT, such a code of practice is understandably a self-proclaimed “outcome-focused, rather than prescriptive” set of guidelines; but perhaps the rate of IoT device growth and the unanswered questions over manufacturers’ duty of care calls for more categorical approaches to modern security demands.

-Whether this will be achieved through revised legislation or simply an improved dialogue between designers and end-users, it is clear that system security needs to grow at the same speed as the IoT and the devices themselves.
+Whether this will be achieved through revised legislation, or simply an improved dialogue between designers and end-users, it is clear that system security needs to grow at the same speed as the IoT itself.